 These straightforward but powerful conditional statements determine how an organization operates by evaluating whether or not a given input meets certain criteria.

 Rules determine what an organization can and can’t do.
-So, when a business rules management software applies rules to a data set, it provides a true or false result depending on whether the input data matches that rule.
+So, when a business rules management system applies rules to a data set, it provides a true or false result depending on whether the input data matches that rule.

 For example, an insurance company might have the following rule: if a new customer is under 30 years old, and has never been in a car accident, then offer a 10% discount.
 This is a simple example of rule creation.

 Your system can use any number of rules to optimize your processes.

 Use Cases of Rules Engines

 Laws, regulations, business goals, best practices, and performance requirements can all be expressed by rules.